airbus-seclab/c-compiler-security/clang_compilation.md

 #### Clang static analyzer

-LLVM has a "modern" static analyser which can be used to analyse whole projects and produce HTML reports of the potential problems identified by the tool.
+LLVM has a "modern" static analyzer which can be used to analyze whole projects and produce HTML reports of the potential problems identified by the tool.

 "It implements path-sensitive, inter-procedural analysis based on symbolic execution technique."

 [`scan-build`](https://clang-analyzer.llvm.org/scan-build.html) is simple to use and can wrap compilation tools such as `make`.
-It will replace the `CC` and `CXX` env variables to analyse your build and produce the report.
+It will replace the `CC` and `CXX` env variables to analyze your build and produce the report.

 ```console